Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Exploring MITMProxy

-If not in the jail console, I’ll run
+If I’m not already in the jail console, I run:

-and add the proxy setting 192.168.20.1:8080 to my sacrificial notebook (that is auto-wiped daily).
-When the browser opens, we can already see colourful log entries in the MITMProxy UI.
+Next, I add the proxy setting 192.168.20.1:8080 to my sacrificial notebook (auto-wiped daily).
+When the browser opens, I can already see colorful log entries in the MITMProxy UI.

 First logs of MITMProxy